Biogeographic provinces of the world

 Syllabus Outline

-This quiz contains the concept-based most frequently asked 25 MCQs of the Biogeographic provinces of the world.
+This quiz contains 25 concept-based MCQs on the Biogeographic provinces of the world.
 Each question has a single correct/most appropriate answer.

 1. The Great Barrier Reef, the world’s largest coral reef system, is located in which biogeographic province?